WolfgangErb/GUPPY/README.md

-# GUPPY - Graph Uncertainty Principle PYrophone
+# GUPPY - Graph Uncertainty Principle Pyrophone

 A very simple toolbox to illustrate space-frequency localization and uncertainty principles on graphs
 --------------------------------------------------------------------------------